YianniR/docx2md/README.md

   <img src="logo.png" width="100" height="100">
 </p>

 This is a simple Python application that converts DOCX files to Markdown (.md) format.
-It provides a graphical user interface (GUI) using the Tkinter library, allowing users to select a folder containing DOCX files, specify conversion options, and initiate the conversion process.
+It provides a graphical user interface (GUI) using the PySimpleGUI library, allowing users to select a folder containing DOCX files, specify conversion options, and initiate the conversion process.
 The converter supports the extraction of media files embedded within the DOCX documents.

 ## Features